275RR-Public/LivingStream-python/README.md

 - **Dependencies**:
   - Core libraries: `torch`, `torchvision`, `torchaudio`, `pyrealsense2`, `opencv-python`, `numpy`, `ultralytics`.
-  - `requirements.txt` is included just as a point of reference
+  - `requirements.txt` is included as a point of reference for the versioning used during development.

 - **Unity Integration**:
   - Data is sent via loopback using UDP ( 127.0.0.1 : 5005 ).
 Ensure your Unity project is listening on this port to receive an ID and x, y, z coordinates for each tracked object.